Kayda

 Palta

-For palta or variation we have a very simple rule.
-First, We should improvise in the first quarter and second, follow by the first half of the Qaida.
+For palta or variation, we have a very simple rule.
+First, We should improvise in the first quarter and second, followed by the first half of the Qaida.
 Third, without a base version of the first quarter, Fourth, Qaida first half.
-Most importantly, last we should use Dhina, Dhinagina, etc to close the variation.
+Most importantly, we should use Dhina, Dhinagina, etc to close the variation.

 Sound Effect Structure: